 Our Mission is to engage people with nature through interactive learning and stewardship.

-The Arboretum is a nonprofit organization that relies on community support from hundreds of volunteers and members to maintain a 209-acre nature facility at the heart of the 2200-acre Howard Buford Recreation Area.
+The Arboretum is a nonprofit organization that relies on community support from hundreds of volunteers and over 1500 members to maintain a 209-acre nature facility at the heart of the 2200-acre Howard Buford Recreation Area.
 We lease these 209 acres from Lane County.
 The largest portion of our funding comes from individual donations and memberships.

 A Vision for Diversity, Equity, and Inclusion at Mount Pisgah